Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 --coding_only : only return consequences that fall in the coding regions of transcripts.
 Not used by default

---check_exisiting [0|1] : by default the script checks for the existence of variants that are co-located with your input.
+--check_existing [0|1] : by default the script checks for the existence of variants that are co-located with your input.
 Disabling this by specifying --check_existing=0 will bypass this and provide a large speed boost.
 Default : 1